vchokshi/vchokshi/README.md

 - 👋 Hi, I’m @vchokshi
 - 👀 I’m interested in open source programming, Infrastructure As Code, OpenAI, DevOps, CI/CD and Cybersecurity.
-- 🌱 I’m currently learning openAI.
+- 🌱 I’m currently learning openAI and Cisco Panoptica.
 - 💞️ I’m looking to collaborate on continuing to build out Scoutsuite.
 - 📫 How to reach me: vc@iot4.net